Khan/wonder-blocks/packages/wonder-blocks-data/util/no-cache.md

     ): number;
 ```

-Use this with your request handler if you want to support server-side
+Use `NoCache` with your request handler if you want to support server-side
 rendering of your data requests, but also want to ensure data is never cached
 on the client-side.